richardschoen/richardschoen/README.md

 -->
 I’m a seasoned software developer with a long track record of helping organizations streamline, automate, and modernize their workflows across ```Windows, Linux, macOS, IBM i/AS400 and Mobile``` environments.
 I enjoy bridging legacy systems with modern tooling to make processes faster, cleaner, and easier to maintain.
 I also enjoy mobile development to help companies save money and eliminate paper based processes.

-If you need technical consulting on modernization, integration, API creation or workflow automation feel free to reach out.
+If you need technical consulting to jump start a modernization, integration, API creation, mobile or workflow automation project feel free to reach out.

 Email: richard@mobigogo.net or richard@richarschoen.net
 Web Site: https://www.mobigogo.net